Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 Voice Actor: Lewis Black

-About Anger: Anger is quick to react, especially when things seem unfair, ensuring Riley stands up for herself.
-He gives rise to feelings of rage, irritation, frustration, and has a tendency to be rude, aggressive, defensive, and resentful.
-As such, he’s highly protective of Riley and passionate about the things she should have, and how they should be for her.
+Anger is my favorite character, especially in the first movie.
+He is quick to react, especially when things seem unfair, ensuring Riley stands up for herself.
+He gives rise to feelings of rage, irritation, and frustration, and has a tendency to be rude, aggressive, defensive, and resentful.

-About Lewis Black: Black is a stand-up comedian known for his funny rants about topics varying from politics to everyday life, making him the perfect fit for Anger’s explosive personality.
-In 2015, Den Of Geek interviewed Black about how the movie helped him realize that his anger is driven by the desire for fairness and justice.
+Black is a stand-up comedian known for his funny rants about topics varying from politics to everyday life, making him the perfect fit for Anger’s explosive personality.

 6 Disgust

-About Disgust: The green emotion Disgust helps Riley avoid things she finds repulsive, from bad food to social faux pas.
+The green emotion Disgust helps Riley avoid things she finds repulsive, from bad food to social faux pas.
 Disgust typically expresses herself through highly sarcastic comments and eyerolls.
 She’s always confident, but can also be rude and dismissive.
 However, her intentions are always in Riley’s best interests.

-About the Voice Actors: Mindy Kaling, best known for her work in The Office and lead role in The Mindy Project, voiced Disgust in the original film.
-Liza Lapira replaced her in the sequel.
+Liza Lapira replaced Mindy in the sequel.
 Lapira is recognized for roles in Fast & Furious, NCIS, Dexter, and The Equalizer.
-She’s also played supporting roles in Cloverfield, and Crazy, Stupid, Love.
+She’s also played supporting roles in Cloverfield and Crazy, Stupid, Love.

 7. Anxiety